aomlomics/tourmaline/README.md

 #### Tourmaline rules

 Tourmaline provides Snakemake rules for Deblur (single-end) and DADA2 (single-end and paired-end).
-For each type of processing, the `denoise` rule imports data and runs denoising (steps 1 and 2), the `diversity` rule does representative sequence curation and core diversity analyses (steps 3 and 4), the `stats` rule runs group significance and other tests (optional), and the `report` rule generates the QC report (step 5).
+For each type of processing, the `denoise` rule imports data and runs denoising (steps 1 and 2); the `diversity` rule does representative sequence curation, core diversity analyses, and alpha and beta group significance and other tests (steps 3 and 4); and the `report` rule generates the QC report (step 5).
 Pausing after step 2 allows you to make changes before proceeding:

 * Check the table summaries and representative sequence lengths to determine if Deblur or DADA2 parameters need to be modified.
 If so, you can rename the output directories and then rerun the `denoise` rule.
 * View the table visualization to decide an appropriate subsampling (rarefaction) depth.
 Then modify the parameters `alpha_max_depth` and `core_sampling_depth` in `config.yaml`.